An Efficient Black-Box Support of Advanced Coverage Criteria for Klee: Evaluation

 To answer these questions, we chose to evaluate our optimized front-end for \Klee on the same programs as in~\cite{BKC14}, plus a few demonstrative toy examples: @tritype@ is a well-known program widely used for test generation; @power@ is the program presented in Section~\ref{sec:motiv-ex}; @selection_sort@ is a classic implementation of a sorting algorithm; @modulus@ comes from TestComp'22~\cite{TESTCOMP22}; @fourballs@ comes from \cite{PapadakisAST10}; @tcas@ and @replace@ come from the Siemens test suite~\cite{DER05}; @get_tag@ and @full_bad@ come from the Verisec benchmark~\cite{KHCL07}; and @gd@ comes from MediaBench~\cite{LPM97}.
 Experiments were performed on a laptop computer with {16}\,{GB} of RAM and a {1.8}\,{GHz} Intel Core i7 CPU running GNU/Linux.
 We used the latest development version of \Klee available\footnote{We built \Klee from its latest sources available at \url{https://github.com/klee/klee} on the the 25\textsuperscript{th} June 2022 (commit \texttt{667ce0f1}), with STP 2.3.3 as default solver.} with its default options , on our benchmark programs compiled to LLVM bitcode using Debian \clang version 14 (with default optimization settings).
-The results are presented in \tablename~\ref{tab:stats}.
+The results\footnote{More detailed results can be found the long version of the paper on \url{https://doi.org/10.48550/arXiv.2211.14592}.} are presented in \tablename~\ref{tab:stats}.

 To evaluate our tool in terms of label coverage, test suite size and execution time, we ran it on the same programs with four different modes: a mode without label instrumentation, and three modes supporting labels in different ways.
 In the first mode, called the \emph{ignore} mode in \tablename~\ref{tab:stats}, each label is replaced with an empty instruction block.
 Thus, this mode corresponds to what \Klee does on its own, and is used as a witness.
 The second mode implements the \emph{naive} instrumentation described in Section~\ref{sec:naive-instr}.
 The third mode uses \emph{tight} instrumentation but does not replay test cases as soon as they are generated, thus performing a full exploration of the instrumented program.
 The last mode, called \emph{optim}, corresponds to our optimized implementation, with tight label instrumentation and iterative label deletion, and where the generated test cases are replayed in parallel.
 In the three first modes, generated tests are replayed after the termination of \Klee in order to measure the reached coverage and to eliminate redundant tests in terms of coverage (with no guarantee of minimality).